guidoism/escape/proposal_002.md

 date/times, currency, tags, email addresses, urls, filenames, pairs, and ids (what they call issues).

-Blocks are values enclosed in square brackets.
+All code and data are defined within blocks (enclosed in square brackets).
+Variables are defined with the colon and functions wih the func or function words.
+Subblocks can be accessed with the `/`.

 ...